You shipped it. Now make it bulletproof.

 const stripe = new Stripe(process.env.NEXT_PUBLIC_STRIPE_SECRET_KEY);

-// AI-generated signup — plaintext password storage
+// AI-generated signup — the password is stored as typed

 await db.users.create({